Black Nerve

 “No.” Agrios shook his head.
 “I can’t.
 I won’t.”

 “Then you are weak.
-And tell me, grandson,” — his voice had taken on a dangerous quiet, words coiling as if the punctuation would be a serpent’s strike — “Have I any use for a heir who is weak?
+And tell me, grandson,” — his voice had descended to a dangerous quiet, words coiling as if the punctuation would be a serpent’s strike — “Have I any use for a heir who is weak?

 Agrios only stared, as fear won against anger on his face.